We Live in Dark Times (wink, wink)

 It’s the same with “we live in dark times.”
 What this really means is “hey everybody, don’t be friends with me because I don’t feel ready to have friends.”

-I remember back in college, when the Iraq war was more of a thing, I thought we lived in dark times, and I would often tell people this in various ways.
+I remember back in college, when the Iraq war began, I thought we lived in dark times, and I would often tell people this in various ways.
 I’m smart so I could dress up the code with philosophy and film criticism, but this is what I was saying.

 Ahh, the good ol’ days.

 Then I decided to do something with my life and learn stuff.
-After that, the world wasn’t so scary and so I was ready to make friends.
+After that, the world wasn’t as scary and so I was ready to make friends.

 Maybe Neil Degrasse Tyson needs to tell himself how stupid everybody is, a variation of “we live in dark times,” because he hasn’t figured out what he wants to do with his life.
 Clearly science isn’t it.
 Judging by his affect on the Cosmos reboot, his true calling is pedophilia.

-Hey guy, no worries.
+Hey Dr. Tyson, no worries.
 You tell yourself how bad everything is because everyone’s stupid.
 It’s okay.
 We’ll be here when you’re done, ready to accept you back into the world with chicken noodle soup and jell-o.